-Join us at the University of Pittsburgh Main Campus for our Fall 2015 NCTA seminar!
+Join us at the Mother of Sorrows School (in Murrysville, PA) for our Fall 2017-18 NCTA seminar!
 This evening course is an introduction to the cultures of China, Japan, and Korea, with special emphasis on the arts and ideas that have driven the development of these three countries today.
 The seminar is designed to encourage and facilitate K-12 teaching and learning about East Asia in World History, Geography, Social Studies, Art, and World Literature.
 Media specialists, librarians, art teachers, world language teachers, and others are also well positioned to help foster a place for East Asia in your schools.
 Some class time will be devoted to group discussions of teaching materials and strategies appropriate for different teaching levels.

 This seminar will provide you with both the content and resources needed to implement the study of East Asia into your curriculum in accordance with the state’s academic standards, including geography and world history standards.
 No previous background in Asia is assumed.
 Teams of teachers as well as teachers in schools with NCTA alumni are strongly encouraged to apply.

 Seminar Location: Family Life Center, Mother of Sorrows School, 3264 Evergreen Drive, Murrysville, PA 15668